OSUDSL/pydre/docs/tutorial/basic_analysis.md

 |---|---|---|---|---|---|
 | S1 | Experimenter | Tutorial | 11002233 | | 0.0456... |

-The first four columns are parsed from the data filename — Pydre expects filenames in the format `Mode_Subject_ScenarioName_UniqueID.dat`.
-The `ROI` column is blank because no regions of interest were specified.
+The first four columns are parsed from the data filename.
+Pydre expects filenames in the format `Mode_Subject_ScenarioName_UniqueID.dat`.
+The `ROI` column is blank because no [regions of interest](../explanation/rois.md) were specified.
 The `SDLP` column header matches the name given in the project file.

 ---